 Teaching and learning

-My current teaching is focused on introductory microbiology and microbial ecology.
-(I’ve taught introductory biology, botany, and medical microbiology courses in the past.)
+My biology background involves a lot of microbiology and plant biology.
+Below are courses recently taught.
+(I’ve also taught introductory biology, botany, and medical microbiology courses in the past.)

 Microscopes on a lab bench.